ProFeel Life International

 Zinc contributes to normal cognitive function.
 Zinc contributes to the maintenance of normal skin.
 Zinc contributes to the normal function of the immune system.
 (EU Regulation No 432/2012)

-5.3 mg of zinc (53% of the RDA) in a well-tolerated citrate form, ensuring optimal absorption.
+5.3 mg of zinc (53% of the NRV) in a well-tolerated citrate form, ensuring optimal absorption.

 Essential water-soluble B-group vitamin, also known as vitamin H